mozilla/uniffi-rs/docs/manual/src/internals/design_principles.md

 **Example:** Initial versions of the tool used opaque integer handles and explicit mutexes to manage object references, favouring simplicity (in the "we're confident this works as intended" sense) over performance.
-As we got more experience and confidence with the approach tool we replaced handles with raw `Arc` pointers, which both simplified the code and removed some runtime overheads.
+As we got more experience and confidence with the approach and tool we replaced handles with raw `Arc` pointers, which both simplified the code and removed some runtime overheads.

 **Violation:** The tool currently passes structured data over the FFI by serializing it to a byte